trampgeek/moodle-qtype_coderunner/Readme.md

     {"<fieldName>": "<fieldValueList>",...}

 where fieldValueList is a list of all the values to be assigned to the fields with the given name, in document order.
+For complex UIs it is easiest to turn off validate on save, save the question, preview it, enter the right answers into all fields, type CTRL-ALT-M to switch off the UI and expose the serialisation, then copy that serialisation back into the author form.

 It is possible that the question author might want a dynamic answer box in which the student can add extra fields.
 A simple example of this is the Table UI,